markiewiczjulian/news_aggregator/README.md

 ## Preparation
 User should generate API key for UIFaces service (https://uifaces.co/api-docs), for google news API service (https://newsapi.org/s/google-news-api) and for WeatherBit API (https://www.weatherbit.io/api).
 Generated keys should be placed inside environment.ts file (/YOUR_PROJECT_MAIN_FOLDER/src/app/shared/environments/environment.ts) which user should create based on environment-template.ts (present in the same directory).
-Before serving an application in a main folder user should run `npm install` command, which will install all missing dependencies.
+Before serving an application in a main folder a user should run `npm install` command, which will install all missing dependencies.

 ## Running application
 When inside a project folder user can type `ng serve --open` (`--open` flag should open a browser with proper address, but if this will not work, an address is displayed in terminal when running ng serve right at the beginning).